International students

 All students must have a TAX CODE, an official identification number that is used to open bank accounts, have an Italian telephone card, sign a rental contract, etc..

-- Students can request the tax code at the consular authority in the country of residence (recommended!).
+- Before arriving in Italy and after receiving our acceptance letter - students can request the Tax Code at the consular authority in the country of residence (recommended!).

-- Alternatively, you can apply for a tax code at an Inland Revenue (tax) office by filling out an application form accompanied by a valid identity document and visa (for students from countries outside the European Union).
+- After arriving in Italy – lastly, you can apply for a Tax Code at an Inland Revenue (tax) office by filling out an application form accompanied by a valid identity document and visa (for students from countries outside the European Union).

 ENTRY VISA AND RESIDENCE PERMIT (ONLY FOR EXTRA-EU STUDENTS)